pantheon-systems/documentation/source/content/guides/launch/03-domains.md

 ## Existing Sites

 ### Avoid HTTPS Interruption
-Sites that already have HTTPS working can pre-provision certificates and avoid HTTPS service interruption by verifying ownership of the domain.
+Sites can pre-provision certificates and avoid HTTPS service interruption by verifying ownership of the domain.

 To pre-provision HTTPS, CAA records must either: